TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 Thread safety of proxies

-    Do not use a proxy object from more than one thread unless you protect it with a lock.
+    Do not use a proxy object kutoka more than one thread unless you protect it with a lock.

     (There is never a problem with different processes using the *same* proxy.)